Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

 Since its founding, the RTI-UNC EPC has delivered evidence to inform health care practice.

-Our EPC also conducts reviews for other organizations.
-For example, our health technology assessment conducted for the Washington State Health Care Authority informed coverage determinations for sacroiliac joint fusion.
+Our EPC also conducts syntheses for other organizations.
+For example, our health technology assessments conducted for the Washington State Health Care Authority informed coverage determinations for a variety of medical tests and interventions including hyperbaric oxygen therapy, whole genome sequencing, and sacroiliac joint fusion.

 Driving Future Health Research